Skip to main content

 Before adding Chunks to a Datasource, prepare the content by chunking the data to best fit the need of the Knowledge Base. orq exposes a Chunking text API that prepares data for Datasource ingestion.

-To get started, choose which chunking strategy to use for the source data:
+Choose which chunking strategy to use for the source data:

 Token Chunker